Identifying Principal Stratum Causal Effects Conditional on a Post-treatment Intermediate Response: Related Work

-Under the counterfactual framework \citep{rubin1974estimating}, potentially a patient has a pCR status after taking the control regimen and a pCR status after taking the treatment.
-Similarly, one can define counterfactual outcomes and causal effects in survival status (0/1) after a certain time period such as three years.
-In order to describe causal effect in long-term outcomes (such as EFS) with an intermediate outcome (such as pCR) involved, \cite{frangakis2002principal} proposed to split study population into principal strata.
-Each principal stratum consists of subjects with the same pair of potential pCR status: the pCR status under the control regimen and the pCR status under the treatment regimen.
+\cite{frangakis2002principal} propose to split study population into principal strata.
 Each principal stratum is by definition independent of treatment assignment since it contains information on counterfactual, or potential outcomes rather than the observed outcome for a specific treatment assignment.
-One can then define the causal effect of treatment in EFS on each principal stratum.
-Additionally, any union of the four basic principal strata would also be a valid principal stratum as it leads to comparisons among a common set of individuals. \cite{gilbert2015surrogate} show the principal stratification framework is useful for evaluating whether and how treatment effects differs across subgroups characterized by the intermediate variable, thus being firmly associated with the utility of the treatment marker.
+One can then define treatment effects on each principal stratum.
+Additionally, any union of the basic principal strata would also be a valid principal stratum as it leads to comparisons among a common set of individuals. \cite{gilbert2015surrogate} show the principal stratification framework is useful for evaluating whether and how treatment effects differs across subgroups characterized by the intermediate variable, thus being firmly associated with the utility of the treatment marker.